AdobeDocs/campaign.en/help/v7/surveys/using/about-surveys.md

 This chapter details how to create and manage **Surveys**, field and page management, storage modes and records.

-[!DNL :bulb:] Learn how to create your first survey in [this page](getting-started-with-surveys.md).
+💡 Learn how to create your first survey in [this page](getting-started-with-surveys.md).

 >[!NOTE]
 >